mcornick/genpw-swift/README.md

 ## Installation

-This package targets Swift 5.2.
-On macOS, make sure you have Xcode 11.5 installed.
-On Linux, make sure you've installed Swift 5.2 from the [Swift download site](https://swift.org/download/#releases).
+This package targets Swift 5.2 and higher.
+On macOS, make sure you have Xcode 11.5 or higher installed.
+On Linux, make sure you've installed Swift 5.2 or higher from the
+[Swift download site](https://swift.org/download/#releases).

 Run `swift build -c release` in the top level directory.
 Copy the generated